CEDA BOARDING HOUSE

 In Uganda, the children who are most at risk and unlikely to receive an education, often live deep in rural villages.

 We decided to open our own Boarding accomodation with a difference.
 Dormitories in Uganda can often house up to 50 students in one large room; children become one of many and are not interacted with on a daily basis.
 We decided to have a 'Boarding House'.
-This is in the form of a family type set-up with a maximum of ten children to two 'mamas' or 'babas'.
+This is in the form of a family type set-up with a maximum of ten children to two 'mamas'.
 Each Boarding House would have its own kitchen, living area and bedrooms; allowing them to live in a way that replicates a family as closely as possible.
 This allows our carers to really get to know the students, help them with their studies and develop strong bonds.

 Having our students boarding means we can ensure they are receiving three meals a day through a well-balanced diet.
 Additionally, this allows them to focus on their studies, rather than their struggles of day-to-day life.